Texas Declaration of Independence: Signatories

 Sixty men signed the Texas Declaration of Independence.
 Three of them were born in Mexico, those being José Antonio Navarro, José Francisco Ruiz, and Lorenzo de Zavala.
-Fifty-seven of the sixty moved to Texas from the United States,and ten of them had lived in Texas for more than six years, while one-quarter of them had been in the province for less than a year.
-This is significant, because it indicates that the majority of signatories had moved to Texas after the Law of April 6, 1830.
-This law, banning immigration, had taken effect and this meant that the majority were legally citizens of the United States, occupying Texas illegally.
-Fifty-nine of these men were delegates to the Convention, and one was the Convention Secretary, Herbert S. Kimble, who was not a delegate.
+Fifty-seven moved to Texas from the United States, and ten of them had lived in Texas for more than six years, while one-quarter of them had been in the province for less than a year.
+A sixtieth name, the Convention Secretary, Herbert S. Kimble, was not a delegate but is signed at the bottom of the document.